CMS’s Rural Health Funding Announcement - Key Takeaways

 Conclusion

-While the latest announcement from CMS offers a welcome starting point for understanding the Rural Health Transformation Program, eligibility requirements, potential opportunities for utilization, and funding disbursement plans, it is far from clear how critical aspects of the program’s funding, approvals, allocations, and oversight will be managed.
-What is clear is that there are currently several pathways for the funding to be influenced by political pressures or diverted to programs, initiatives, contracts and entities that have little to do with the provision of rural health, and that are may not be supported by current evidence and data.
-Overall, while this funding is certainly needed and will no doubt provide beneficial support for some rural health initiatives across the country, the program as it currently stands is highly limited in scope, and has the potential to be misused or to be used in ways that do not produced the administration’s stated desired improvements to rural health outcomes.
+While the latest announcement from CMS offers a welcome starting point for understanding the Rural Health Transformation Program eligibility requirements, potential opportunities for utilization, and funding disbursement plans, many critical aspects of the program’s funding, approvals, allocations, and oversight are as-yet unclear.
+What is clear is that without strong guardrails in place for ensuring transparency and independent oversight, there are currently several pathways through which this funding could be used to exert political pressures on states or be diverted into programs, initiatives, contracts and entities that have little to do with the actual provision of rural health and that may not be supported by current evidence and data.
+If that happens, the program could potentially generate outcomes that do not advance the administration’s stated desired goals to strengthen and improve rural health systems and health outcomes in rural areas.

-Finally, it bears noting that the total amount of funding does not remotely make up for the anticipated financial, economic, and health-related impacts facing the state and its constituent healthcare facilities and communities as a result of federal budget cuts to Medicaid, SNAP, healthcare access and health-related programs.
-This is especially true in WNC, where the impacts of Hurricane Helene have dramatically impaired health access, access to health-supporting social needs like housing and food, along with other immediate and long-term physical and mental health outcomes.
+Finally, it bears noting that the total amount of funding is far less the anticipated financial, economic, and health-outcome-related costs potentially facing the state and its constituent healthcare facilities and communities as a result of federal budget cuts to Medicaid, SNAP, healthcare access and health-related programs.
+This is especially true in WNC, where the impacts of Hurricane Helene have dramatically impaired access to healthcare and social needs such as housing, transportation, legal aid, and nutrition that support immediate and long-term physical and mental health outcomes, and where any cuts to those services will be felt all the more deeply.

 Learn More